mmmorris1975/aws-runas/docs/ec2-metadata.md

 ## Program Access
-When executing programs which will get their credentials via this local metadata service, it may be necessary to set the `AWS_SHARED_CREDENTIALS_FILE` environment variable to an invalid value so the SDK does not attempt to use the credentials in that file to make the AWS service calls.
+When executing programs which will get their credentials via this local metadata service, it may be necessary to set the `AWS_SHARED_CREDENTIALS_FILE` environment variable (`AWS_CREDENTIAL_PROFILES_FILE` if you're using the Java SDK) to an invalid value so the SDK does not attempt to use the credentials in that file to make the AWS service calls.
 This is due to the default AWS credential lookup chain checking the credentials file before attempting to get the credentials via the metadata service.

 For example, running:
 ```text